 From an early age, Jessica was always drawn to others going through transition, and was often the friend that would be sought out to lend a listening ear.
 She was also mesmerized of the developmental changes in pregnancy and children which led her education into Psychology & the Health Sciences.
 During her studies she had no idea that the role of a doula existed until her final year in University.
 Jessica had an epiphany that supporting families during the largest life transition is exactly what she was looking for.

-Jessica completed her birth doula training from DONA International in 2009, the same year she completed her BHSc. from The University of Western Ontario.
+Jessica completed her birth doula training from DONA International, the same year she completed her BHSc. from The University of Western Ontario.
 Over the last 10 years she has further trained as a Postpartum Doula & Childbirth Educator.
 With a longing to upgrade her craft, she has taken multiple courses in Infant Feeding, Comfort Measures, Hypnobirthing, CPR and communication.
 Just for fun, she has travelled to Tennessee to mentor under famous midwife & author, Ina May Gaskin.

 When she isn’t ‘doula-ing’, Jessica enjoys travelling, camping, swimming, concocting new recipes and spending time with her family, friends, and 2 miniature dachshunds.